ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 ## Property Map {#con-propmap}

-An ALTO property map defines a set of properties for a set of entities.
+An ALTO property map provides a set of properties for a set of entities.
 These entities may be in different types.
 For example, an ALTO property map may define the ASN property for both `ipv4` and `ipv6` entities.